HeavenlyCloudz/Eye-cancer-detection/README.md

-# OPTI AI - Eye Disease Prediction
+# Melanoma AI - Skin Cancer Prediction

 ## Overview

-OPTI AI is a Streamlit application that utilizes a convolutional neural network (CNN) model to predict the presence of various eye conditions, including eye cancer and ten different non-cancerous eye diseases.
-The application aims to provide an intuitive interface for users to upload images of eyes and receive predictions about potential health issues.
+Melanoma AI is a Streamlit application that utilizes a convolutional neural network (CNN) model to predict the presence of melanoma and various non-cancerous skin conditions.
+The application aims to provide an intuitive interface for users to upload images of skin lesions and receive predictions about potential health issues.

 ## Features

 - **Model Predictions**: Predicts the presence of:
-  - **Eye Cancer**
+  - **Melanoma**
-  - **Non-Cancerous Eye Diseases**:
+  - **Non-Cancerous Skin Conditions**:
+    - Nevus
+    - Seborrheic Keratosis
-    - Glaucoma
+    - Actinic Keratosis
-    - Cataract
+    - Basal Cell Carcinoma
-    - Myopia
+    - Squamous Cell Carcinoma
-    - Background Diabetic Retinopathy
-    - Central Retinal Vein Occlusion
-    - Optic Atrophy
+    - Dermatofibroma
-    - Disc Swelling and Abnormality
-    - Preretinal Hemorrhage
+    - Psoriasis
-    - Hypertensive Retinopathy
+    - Eczema
-    - Age Related Macular Degeneration
-  - **Normal Eyes**
+    - Normal Skin

 - **User-Friendly Interface**: Allows users to easily upload images and receive predictions.